What types of railroad accidents & worker injuries are most likely to give rise to a FELA claim?

 Cumulative Trauma Injuries

 Railroad employees often work long hours of physical labor.
 This can lead to significant wear and tear on the body.
-That wear and tear can be exacerbated by conditions of the employment that are less than ideal, this is way these type of businesses should always have a California workers comp insurance.
+That wear and tear can be exacerbated by conditions of the employment that are less than ideal, this is way these type of businesses should always have a Bureau of Labor Statistics report.

 A common example is ballast size.
 Experts recommend that a different type of ballast be used in a rail yard than is commonly used to support track.
 The road bed ballast tends to consist of pieces that are relatively large.
 Regularly walking on this ballast can be detrimental to a person’s health over time because the surface is unstable and shifts beneath the feet of a walking employee.
 Yard ballast is finer and provides better support.
 If a railroad uses improper ballast in its yards, employees tend to suffer nagging knee and back pain and injuries after many years on the job.
 FELA allows workers to sue their employer for compensation for those injuries.